ynztyl10/phantomas/README.md

 * nodesWithInlineCSS: number of nodes with inline CSS styling (with `style` attribute)
 * imagesScaledDown: number of <img> nodes that have images scaled down in HTML
 * imagesWithoutDimensions: number of ``<img>`` nodes without both ``width`` and ``height`` attribute

-### DOM hidden content

-* hiddenContentSize: the size of content of hidden elements on the page (with CSS ``display: none``)
-* hiddenImages: number of hidden images that can be lazy-loaded

 ### DOM queries